addama/poker_hand_analysis/README.md

 */
 ```

 1. Construct an array of 2-7 cards using the indexing scheme above.
-Each card is given a unique index from 1 to 52, Ace-high, with the suits arranged in Bridge order (Clubs, Diamonds, Hearts, Spades)
+Each card is given a unique index from 1 to 52, Ace-low, with the suits arranged in Bridge order (Clubs, Diamonds, Hearts, Spades)
 1. Pass this array to `analyze(1)`
 1. Your results will vary depending on if your hand size is 2, or larger than 2, as each state has drastically different considerations